bgpkit/ris-live-rs/README.md

 ## Built with ❤️ by BGPKIT Team

-BGPKIT is a small-team start-up that focuses on building the best tooling for BGP data in Rust.
-We have 10 years of experience working with BGP data and believe that our work can enable more companies to start keeping tracks of BGP data on their own turf.
+BGPKIT is a small-team focuses on building the best open-source tooling for BGP data in Rust.
+We have more than 10 years of experience working with BGP data and believe that our work can enable more companies to start keeping tracks of BGP data on their own turf.
 Learn more about what services we provide at https://bgpkit.com.